bbauska/JS-CellarDoor/README.md

 ### Notes

 - The Quick Sort algorithm involves selecting a pivot element, partitioning the array, and recursively sorting the subarrays on either side of the pivot.
-- While Quick Sort's average-case time complexity is O(n log n), it can have a worst-case time complexity of O(n^2) if not optimized.
+- While Quick Sort's average-case time complexity is O(n log n), it can have a worst- case time complexity of O(n^2) if not optimized.
 Optimized pivot selection methods, such as choosing the median of three random elements, help mitigate this worst-case scenario.

 ### Hints

 - Pivot Selection: The choice of pivot significantly affects the efficiency of Quick Sort.
 Common pivot selection strategies include choosing the first, last, or middle element, or using the median of three random elements.
 - Partitioning: Implement a partitioning step that rearranges the elements such that elements less than the pivot are on the left, and elements greater than the pivot are on the right.
 - Recursion: Recursively apply the Quick Sort algorithm to the subarrays on either side of the pivot.

 ## Solutions